wtfzambo/glue-devcontainer-template/README.md

 ## Contributing

-The resulting Docker image is quite hefty (5GB+).
+The resulting Docker image is quite hefty (5GB+, 9GB+ for Linux users).
 It could probably be slimmed down by using multi stage builds and copying only the necessary files to the last stage.
 If you'd like to give it a shot, feel free to open a pull request!